hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 everything else as familiar as possible.

 Broadly speaking, this is designed as a layout where keys and modifiers are tapped rather than held down.
-Aside from homerow modifiers there is no chording or comboing and I try to use tap dancing as an alternative for common situations where chording would otherwise be called for.
+Aside from the use of home row modifier keys there is no chording required and I try to use tap dancing as an alternative for common situations where chording would otherwise be called for.

 In practice, a single tap of the layer key gets to the symbol layer and a double tap of the same layer key gets to the number layer.
 Most of the time you will be